-35: Outline the beliefs of the various theories of ethics.
+41: Outline the beliefs of the various theories of ethics.

 Correct Answer: ?Utilitarian thinkers believe that the right decision maximizes overall happiness and minimizes overall pain.Deontological thinkers believe that the ends do not justify the means.
-Rather, it is important to do the right thing, no matter the result.
-With his categorical imperative, Kant argued that you should not do something unless you would be willing to have everyone else do it too.
-John Rawls asked us to consider rules we would propose for society if we did not know how lucky we would be in life's lottery.
-He called this situation "the veil of ignorance."
-Under the Front Page Test, you ask yourself what you would do if your actions were going to be reported publicly online or offline.
+Rather, it is important to do the right thing, no matter the result.With his categorical imperative, Kant argued that you should not do something unless you would be willing to have everyone else do it too.John Rawls asked us to consider rules we would propose for society if we did not know how lucky we would be in life's lottery.
+He called this situation "the veil of ignorance."Under the Front Page Test, you ask yourself what you would do if your actions were going to be reported publicly online or offline.

-36: Tianhui was recently hired as a sales representative by Oxtron, Inc. Before leaving on his first sales trip, a number of the other sales representatives take Tianhui aside and tell him that it is customary for the sales representatives to pad (increase) their expense reports each month by 20%.
+42: Tianhui was recently hired as a sales representative by Oxtron, Inc. Before leaving on his first sales trip, a number of the other sales representatives take Tianhui aside and tell him that it is customary for the sales representatives to pad (increase) their expense reports each month by 20%.
 Use utilitarian ethics to decide what Tianhui should do about the expense report he submits to Oxtron.

-Correct Answer: According to utilitarian ethics, Tianhui could justify padding his report because:??It will increase his overall happiness. ?Increase in pay will help him feel better about going on trips and make him more successful.?It will help him "fit in" with the other sales staff, increasing morale for all.?The end result will be better because he will more likely stay with this job, decreasing employee turnover costs.?
+Correct Answer: According to utilitarian ethics, Tianhui could justify padding his report because:??It will increase his overall happiness. ?Increase in pay will help him feel better about going on trips, and make him more successful.?It will help him "fit in" with the other sales staff, increasing morale for all.?The end result will be better because he will more likely stay with this job, decreasing employee turnover costs.?

-37: What are Life Principles and what should one consider when developing his or her own Life Principles?
+43 : What are Life Principles and what should one consider when developing his or her own Life Principles?

 Correct Answer: Life Principles are the rules by which people live their lives.
-People's Life Principles should include their rules on lying, stealing, cheating, applying the same or different standards at home and work, and their responsibility as a bystander when they see other
+People's Life Principles should be based on their own values and should include their rules on lying, stealing, cheating, applying the same or different standards at home and work, and their responsibility as a bystander when they see other people doing wrong.

-CLICK HERE TO ACCESS THE COMPLETE Test Bank people doing wrong.
 In addition, Life Principles should be specific rather than general.
-It is also important to think through your Life Principles now, so that you will be prepared when facing ethics dilemmas in the future.??
+It is also important to keep in mind that no matter what you say, every ethics decision you make illustrates your actual Life Principles.??